nubenetes/awesome-kubernetes/docs/golang.md

 - [An example of using dynamic client of k8s.io/client-go](https://ymmt2005.hatenablog.com/entry/2020/04/14/An_example_of_using_dynamic_client_of_k8s.io/client-go)
 - [medium: Using the Go client framework 🌟](https://medium.com/programming-kubernetes/building-stuff-with-the-kubernetes-api-part-4-using-go-b1d0e3c1c899)
 - [iximiuz.com: How To Call Kubernetes API using Go - Types and Common Machinery](https://iximiuz.com/en/posts/kubernetes-api-go-types-and-common-machinery/)
+- [itnext.io: Generically working with Kubernetes objects in Go](https://itnext.io/generically-working-with-kubernetes-resources-in-go-53bce678f887) Using the unstructured package from k8s API machinery.
+In this post you’ll learn how to work with live Kubernetes objects in Go using the typed and dynamic clients available from the API machinery sub-project client-go.

 ## Building container images
 - [ahmet.im: Building container images in Go](https://ahmet.im/blog/building-container-images-in-go/)